AnshThaker/pomopal/README.md

 PomoPal is currently work in progress.

-To run this program, run main.py located in src.
+To run this program, run "main.py" located in src and make sure all the libraries in "requirements.txt" are installed in your virtual environment.